-Once the mist lifted we started to look at options.
-We even contemplated canning the trip south but we were both keen to experience Las Torres.
+Once the mist lifted, we started to look at options.
+We even contemplated canning the trip south, but we were both keen to experience Las Torres.
 We ended up flying via Buenos Aires and El Calafate (Argentina).
-Followed by a 4 hour drive back into Chile at Puerto Natales.
-Just one small snag, a 14 hour wait for our flight and a 5 hour layover in Buenos Aires.
-Loving this travel marlarkey!
+Followed by a 4-hour drive back into Chile at Puerto Natales.
+Just one small snag, a 14-hour wait for our flight and a 5-hour layover in Buenos Aires.
+Loving this travel malarkey!

 Our first land border crossing went without a hitch.
 Just a case of queuing to get the passport stamped and then a separate queue to get the right paperwork to take the car through.
 We arrived in Puerto Natales shattered but just about back on track for our initial itinerary.

 Our first glimpse of the national park took our breath away.
-Rounding a corner to a view of snow capped mountains and brilliant sapphire lake set against a clear blue sky.
+Rounding a corner to a view of snow-capped mountains and sparkling sapphire lake set against a clear blue sky.

-We were visiting the park right at the end of the season and much of the accommodation had closed for winter.
-We ended up with a two bedroom cabin just a few minutes from the park entrance.
+We were visiting the park right at the end of the season, much of the accommodation had already closed for winter.
+We ended up with a two-bedroom cabin just a few minutes from the park entrance.

 We were also eager to test out our new walking boots purchased in Santiago.
-Our first hike was a two hour return trip to Mirador Cuernos (lookout of horns).
+Our first hike was a two-hour return trip to Mirador Cuernos (lookout of horns).
 This took us passed Salta Grande (waterfall) and onwards.
-The people around us evaporated and we had the trail pretty much to ourselves.
-The walk wasn’t at all taxing but it was good to stretch our legs after the hours spent at the airport and the long drive.
+The people around us evaporated, and we had the trail pretty much to ourselves.
+The walk wasn’t at all taxing, but it was good to stretch our legs after hours spent at the airport and the long drive.
 The view at the mirador was stunning.
 An added bonus was the After Eight mints offer by some locals who were having a picnic, all very civilised.

 The next day we climbed out of bed before sunrise to head further into the park to tackle the Mirador Base de las Torres.
 The second highest hike in the park.
 In the pre-dawn light we saw foxes, skunks and heaps of European hares (Condor food).
 It was going to be a long day.
 The hike itself is only a 20 km return trip.
 But it’s 4 hours each way due to the elevation.